jpm4rtinss/jpm4rtinss/README.md

 - 🤔 &nbsp; Exploring new technologies in front end.
 (Focus on JS)
 - 🎓 &nbsp; Product Design Graduated at Universidade do Estado de Minas Gerais - UEMG.
 - 🌱 &nbsp; Learning more about UX/UI Design.
-- 💻 &nbsp; Working at Dti Digital as a UX/UI Designer
+- 💻 &nbsp; Working at Dti Digital as a Product Designer

 <h3>🛠 Tech Stack</h3>